Five Things To Learn This Year

+4. How to Spot Whales

-You may have seen them, or saw something in the distance you weren't sure what it was.
+You may have seen them or seen something in the distance you weren't sure what it was.
 Well, our coastline is lucky to wave to over 18,000 gray whales making their annual migrations north and south.
 Each spring and winter these massive creatures travel as close as 2-5 miles offshore making whale watching possible to the naked eye on the beach.
 Sometimes it's obvious and you see spouts and breaches back to back and the occasional fluke as they prepare to dive deep to feed on the bottom of the ocean.
 The easiest way to spot them is to keep your eyes peeled on the horizon for large spouts of water spraying into the air.
 These whales move very slowly, making it easy to stare in one area for a few big spouts before they submerge again for up to 20 minutes.
 While the migration is a popular time to spot them, there are resident whales that you can see year-round.
 You’ll have the best luck up high, like on a hike on The Knoll, Cascade Head, or your hotel.
 If you want to get a closer look, Depoe Bay is your spot.
 Whales love that area and there are multiple charters that go out in good conditions to teach you more about these amazing creatures.

 5. How to Play an Instrument